 Ich lerne Vokabeln, obwohl ich wenig Zeit habe.

-dass - that.
-You will find a more detailed explanation and more examples on how to use dass in German in another post.
+dass—that.
+In another post, you will find a more detailed explanation and more examples of how to use dass in German.

 Ich denke, dass Brexit Großbritannien schadet.